meric2/Fruit-Recognition/README.md

 In the scripts the test directory is given as data_128x128/test.

-This project performs different classification models on fruits-360 and fruits-262 datasets
+This project performs different classification models on [fruits-360](https://www.kaggle.com/datasets/moltean/fruits) and [fruits-262](https://www.kaggle.com/datasets/aelchimminut/fruits262) datasets.

 ## Project Overview